 The Last Jedi was the most controversial and divisive of all the live-action, feature films to date.
 As much as people hated Ewoks, George Lucas never received any death threats that I’m aware of.
 I’m sure there were plenty of reasons why Johnson took the franchise in a decidedly… unexpected direction.
 It’s a bit of a surprise that he cites the Mortis arc specifically.

 ‘Clone Wars’ Mortis Arc Inspired The Last Jedi

 Johnson took to Twitter to once again explain and/or defend his choices for The Last Jedi.
 This time he did so by responding to a question posed of him regarding the Mortis arc.
-We see the question, and Johnson’s reply, in this Twitter screen shot ScreenRant posted recently:
+We see the question, and Johnson’s reply, in a Twitter screen shot posted recently on ScreenRant.